 In other words, add a restaurant reward program into the mix, and your customer relationships can become even stronger and more profitable.

 To better understand how these reward programs can be structured, let’s run through a few notable restaurants with rewards programs.
-Keep in mind that while these are reward programs run by major restaurant chains, independent restaurants can easily emulate these programs with the help of technology like TouchBistro Loyalty.
+Keep in mind that while these are reward programs run by major restaurant chains, independent restaurants can easily emulate these ideas with the help of technology like TouchBistro Loyalty.

 The only thing better than a discount is free food, and TGI Fridays offers just that with its rewards program.
 After signing up, guests get a free appetizer with the purchase of a meal, and free chips and salsa every time they dine at the restaurant.
 Yes, please!